smorimoto/coq-to-ocaml-to-js/README.md

 # Coq to OCaml to JS

-Repository for proof-of-concept using Coq's Extraction, BuckleScript, Rollup, Lebab, Terser, and Closure Compiler to generate safe and fast JavaScript. and I'm not used to Coq at all, so don't hesitate to send PR if you can write better example code!
+This repository is nothing more than a proof of concept using Coq's Extraction, BuckleScript, Rollup, Lebab, Terser, and Closure Compiler to generate safe and fast JavaScript. and I'm not used to Coq at all, so don't hesitate to send PR if you can write better example code!

 ## Prerequirements